TheArmWar/ArmWar/README.md

 ### Wifi Setup

-Don't forget to replace the network information in the source code with yours.
+To be able to connect to wifi with the arm, you must create a "credentials.hpp" file which contains your credentials.
+An example is provided, simply copy it and replace the values with yours.

 ### Documentation